SEPTEMBER 9, 2023: Annual Meeting

 Single Vote Makes the Difference in Higher Annual Assessment

 On a pleasant Fall Saturday morning, community members gathered together at the pond pavillion to participate in the 33rd annual Homeowners Association Meeting.
 President Dave Griese and other Board members facilitated the 90-minute meeting, which included a razor-thin vote on the annual property assessments.
 Two property owners, Rick Kroll and Tina Walker, volunteered to serve on the Board of Directors, and both were elected by the owners of the 61 properties represented at the meeting.
-The five-person Board serves in a voluntary capacity, and are responsible for administering the Articles of Incorporation, By-Laws and the Covenants bound to Whitetail Ridge property deeds.
+The five-person Board serves in a voluntary capacity, and are responsible for administering the Articles of Incorporation, By-Laws and the Covenants & Reservations bound to Whitetail Ridge property deeds.
 Long-time Board member and current Director, Bruce Holtje, will resign at the end of his current term.
 Kathy Holtje also served on the Board in previous years.

 Each year, participating members vote to establish the annual assessment to be charged to each of the 106 properties that comprise Whitetail Ridge.
 That annual fee was $165 for the previous two years.
 This year's motion to increase the annual fee by $25 drew significant discussion, and ultimately passed by one vote.
 A recount was requested, and the 31-30 vote was verified.
 When the community incorporated in 1989, the initial property assessment was $100.